xaviermerino/CyberExtruder/README.md

 The build process will compile the application and place it in the correct directories.
 Once completed, the image will be labeled as `cx:6.1.5`.

 ## 🐳 Running the Image
-After successfully building the image, you can proceed to deploy a container for execution.
+After successfully building (or pulling) the image, you can proceed to deploy a container for execution.
 The container requires the mounting of volumes for the following information:

 - Location of the license file
 - Location of the data to be processed